dmdavalos/Swipe-N-Dine/README.md

 ## Roadmap
 * Create filters for price, categories and other critieria.
-* Allow the user to chose and other location.
+* Allow the user to choose another location.
 * Make the Favorites list look nicer.

 ## License